zulip/zulip/docs/contributing/gsod-ideas.md

 [REST API documentation](https://zulipchat.com/api).
-Zulip has a [nice framework](../tutorials/documenting-api-endpoints.html) for writing API documentation built by a student last summer based on the OpenAPI standard with built-in automated tests, but there are a dozens endpoints that are missing, several of which are quite important.
+Zulip has a [nice framework](../tutorials/documenting-api-endpoints.html) for writing API documentation built by a student last summer based on the OpenAPI standard with built-in automated tests, but there are dozens of endpoints that are missing, several of which are quite important.
 See the [API docs area label][api-docs-area] for good starter projects and [this issue](https://github.com/zulip/zulip/issues/10044) for a relevant TODO list.

-Our goals for this system is to have something that is complete, accurate, and has automated tests for ensuring that it remains accurate as we extend the Zulip API over time.
+Our goal for this system is to have something that is complete, accurate, and has automated tests for ensuring that it remains accurate as we extend the Zulip API over time.
 We have made some progress on the automated testing goal (e.g. the Python code examples